stop-gaming/markdown-blog/published/README.md

 ---
 id: README
-title: This is an Example Post 1
+title: The README of markdown-blog Repository
 permalink: /
 date: 2025-03-19 10:29:28
 thumbnail: example_1.jpg
-tags: [Markdown, Best Practices]
+tags: [Markdown Blog, Guide]
 ---

 - This file can be used as a template for a blog post.
-- The [first 8 lines](https://raw.githubusercontent.com/resumeblog/markdown-blog/refs/heads/main/published/README.md) are metadata.
+- The [first 8 lines](https://raw.githubusercontent.com/CoderResume/markdown-blog/refs/heads/main/published/README.md) are metadata.
 The `id` is required, and the others can be omitted.

 ## Key 'id'